oldfartdeveloper/solitaire/doc/proposedFeatureChanges.md

 ##### Utils waste

-Basically need to configure `splitPlaces` call with 4 lengths reflecting number of clubs, diamonds, hearts, and spades respectively in
+Basically need to configure `splitPlaces` call with 4 lengths reflecting number of clubs, diamonds, hearts, and spades respectively in.

+##### Remaining Waste Bugs

+1. Clicking Ace in *waste* that is not at the bottom does not move to the *foundation*.
+1. Need to sort *waste* columns.
+1. Clicking a moveable card in the *waste* that is not at the bottom of its column correctly moves the card but removes the card at the bottom.
+Hence, the moveable card is both in the *waste* and the *tableau*.
+Am guessing that this is a missing feature in the Splayed
+feature: doesn't assume that clicking the middle of the tableau ever wants to move just the card clicked on.
+I think I need a new
+`DisplayMode`.

+1) and 3) are probably the same problem.

 ### Other TODO